Nation To Celebrate Quaids 146th Birth Anniversary On Saturday - UrduPoint

 Nation To Celebrate Quaid's 146th Birth Anniversary On Saturday

-The nation will celebrate the 146th birth anniversary of Father of the Nation Quaid-e-Azam Muhammad Ali Jinnah on Saturday with a renewed pledge to follow his vision and work hard for progress and prosperity of Pakistan, which came into being, after his great political struggle
+The nation will celebrate the146th birth anniversary of Father of the Nation Quaid-e-Azam Muhammad Ali Jinnah on Saturday with a renewed pledge to follow his vision and work hard for progress and prosperity of Pakistan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Dec, 2021 ) :The nation will celebrate the 146th birth anniversary of Father of the Nation Quaid-e-Azam Muhammad Ali Jinnah on Saturday with a renewed pledge to follow his vision and work hard for progress and prosperity of Pakistan, which came into being, after his great political struggle.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Dec, 2021 ) :The nation will celebrate the146th birth anniversary of Father of the Nation Quaid-e-Azam Muhammad Ali Jinnah on Saturday with a renewed pledge to follow his vision and work hard for progress and prosperity of Pakistan.

 Quaid e Azam Muhammad Ali Jinnah was born on December 25, 1876, in Karachi.